 CoSpar predicts early fate bias during direct lung differentiation.

-In the third experiment, human pluripotent stem cells were cultured to differentiate directly to distal lung alveolar epithelial cells23.
+In the third experiment, human pluripotent stem cells were cultured to differentiate directly to distal lung alveolar epithelial cells (specifically, induced alveolar epithelial type 2 cells, or iAEC2)23.
 Here, clonal and transcriptomic information were profiled jointly on day 27 after initial barcoding on day 17, and a separate time-course experiment produced scRNA-seq data for day 17 and 21(Fig. 6a).
 In this study, the authors reported the existence of multipotent clones on day 17, but they did not investigate fate biases within this population.
-A re-examination of their data, however, shows a strong separation of clones between those that successfully differentiate into distal lung alveolar cells (specifically, induced alveolar epithelial type 2 cells, or iAEC2), and those that do not.
+A re-examination of their clonal data, however, suggests strong fate biases as early as day 17.
 Out of the 272 clones, 25% are enriched in either the iACE2 or non-iACE2 cluster (FDR=0.01), and the fate bias profile differs significantly from that of randomized clones (Fig. 6b).
 The enriched fraction becomes 78% for the large clones (≥10 cells) analyzed in the original study.
 Accordingly, clonal representation of iACE2 cells anti-correlates with other fates (Supplemental Fig. 6bc).
 We investigated signatures that could predict effectors of fate bias among day 17 progenitors.

 Applying CoSpar, we assigned a putative fate bias to each of the cells seen on day 17.
 This analysis predicts that these endodermal progenitors are already heterogenous in a manner that is strongly correlated with fate (Fig. 6c).
-CoSpar also predicts the existence of un-biased multipotent states; these strongly overlap with highly proliferating cell states on day 17 and are consistent with large clones hosting multiple endodermal lineages on day 27 (Supplementary Fig. 5d).
-We expected weaker fate biases in cells earlier in their differentiation, which is confirmed by applying CoSpar to day 15 cells in this experiment (Supplementary Fig. 5e-g).
+CoSpar also predicts the existence of unbiased multipotent states; these strongly overlap with highly proliferating cell states on day 17 and are consistent with large clones hosting multiple endodermal lineages on day 27 (Supplementary Fig. 5d).
+We expected weaker fate biases in cells earlier in their differentiation, which is confirmed by applying CoSpar to day-15 cells in this experiment (Supplementary Fig. 5e-g).
 Among genes differentially expressed between the two biased populations on day 17, we identified several established TFs that regulate lung differentiation: CEBPD, NKX2-1, SOX9, SOX11 (Fig. 6de; Supplementary Table 3)23,34–36.

 Discussion

 Here we have developed a mathematical framework for systematically inferring dynamic transitions by integrating state and clonal information.
-Extending compressed sensing, our method takes advantage of reasonable assumptions on the nature of biological dynamics: that cells in similar states behave comparably, and that the state of cells limits their possible dynamics to give sparse transitions.
-Using reference datasets, we demonstrated that coherent sparse optimization relates molecular heterogeneity of cells to their future fate outcomes, in a manner that is robust to typical sources of experimental error (Fig. 1f), using as little as 1-10% data originally collected.
+Extending compressed sensing, our method takes advantage of reasonable assumptions on the nature of biological dynamics: that cells in similar states behave comparably, and that cells limit their possible dynamics to give sparse transitions.
+Using reference datasets, we demonstrated that coherent sparse optimization relates molecular heterogeneity of cells to their future fate outcomes, in a manner that is robust to typical sources of experimental error (Fig. 1f), using as little as 5-10% data originally collected.
 The computational methods used in each original study to analyze clonal data were not similarly robust.
 CoSpar also robustly recovered early fate biases in these datasets using only clonal information from the last time point.
-Without clonal information, fate biases could be recovered well, but results were sensitive to the choice of distance metric, and no single approach reliably inferred fate choice across all data sets when clonal data was absent.
+Without clonal information, fate biases could be recovered well, but results were sensitive to the choice of distance metric, and no single approach reliably inferred fate choices across all data sets when clonal data was absent.

 The robustness of CoSpar could greatly simplify the design of LT-scSeq experiments, by enabling experiments with fewer cells, fewer clones, or fewer time points.
 In all three datasets considered here, CoSpar reveals clear early fate boundaries that were not previously reported, yet in agreement with the heterogeneity of key transcription factors and fate determinants.
 We predicted novel transcription factors and markers in each case, and they could facilitate enriching and manipulating the desired fate outcomes.